 A couple more exceptions apply; if the patient is less than 18 years old, then they have until they are 20 to file a malpractice claim, regardless of how many years removed they are from that age.
 Also, if the claim is being made because proper warning of a potential risk was not given, then the time starts from the date the injury was discovered, rather than when it first occurred.
 This will give more time to file a claim.

-If you or a loved one has been infected by NTM and m. chimaera, call Fowler Pickert Eisenmenger, LLC in Kansas City, Missouri.
-You’ll need the help of an experienced and knowledgeable attorney in order to receive fair compensation.
+If you or a loved one has been infected by NTM and m. chimaera, call Fowler Pickert Eisenmenger Norfleet.
+You’ll need the help of an experienced and knowledgeable Kansas City medical malpractice attorney in order to receive fair compensation.
 Your initial consultation is free, and we take pride in offering a personal touch to our services, so that you’ll know we truly care about your case.